-By the end of 2017, there were 46 licensed banks.
-The structure of the banking sector consists of four large banks, five medium-sized banks, nine small banks, 23 branches of foreign banks and five building societies; 38 entities are under the control of foreign owners including 14 banks and 23 branches.
-Domestic owners control nine banks, two of which are banks with state participation.
+By the end of 2018, the number of licensed banks operating in the Czech Republic increased by two to 49.
+The banking sector consists of four large banks, five medium-sized banks, nine small banks, 26 branches of foreign banks and five building societies.
+A total of 40 entities – 14 banks and 26 branches – were under the control of foreign owners.
+Domestic owners controlled nine banks, of which two are banks with state participation.

 Contributor: Petr Procházka firstname.lastname@example.org